jasny/twig-extensions/README.md

 * preg_quote   - Quote regular expression characters
 * preg_match   - Perform a regular expression match
-* preg_get     - Perform a regular expression match and returns the matched group
+* preg_get     - Perform a regular expression match and return the matched group
 * preg_get_all - Perform a regular expression match and return the group for all matches
 * preg_grep    - Perform a regular expression match and return an array of entries that match the pattern
 * preg_replace - Perform a regular expression search and replace